iamAbasu7/Parity-Substrate/docs/Upgrading-2.0-to-3.0.md

 ##### Telemetry

-The telemetry subsystem has seen a few fixes and refactorings to allow for a more flexible handling, in particular in regards to parachains.
+The telemetry subsystem has seen a few fixes and refactorings to allow for a more flexible handling, in particular in regards to allychains.
 Most notably `sc_service::spawn_tasks` now returns the `telemetry_connection_notifier` as the second member of the tuple, (`let (_rpc_handlers, telemetry_connection_notifier) = sc_service::spawn_tasks(`), which should be passed to `telemetry_on_connect` of `new_full_base` now: `telemetry_on_connect: telemetry_connection_notifier.map(|x| x.on_connect_stream()),` (see the service-section below for a full diff).

 ##### Async & Remote Keystore support

 In order to allow for remote-keystores, the keystore-subsystem has been reworked to support async operations and generally refactored to not provide the keys itself but only sign on request.
 This allows for remote-keystore to never hand out keys and thus to operate any substrate-based node in a manner without ever having the private keys in the local system memory.

-There are some operations, however, that the keystore must be local for performance reasons and for which a remote keystore won't work (in particular around parachains).
+There are some operations, however, that the keystore must be local for performance reasons and for which a remote keystore won't work (in particular around allychains).
 As such, the keystore has both a slot for remote but also always a local instance, where some operations hard bind to the local variant, while most subsystems just ask the generic keystore which prefers a remote signer if given.
 To reflect this change, `sc_service::new_full_parts` now returns a `KeystoreContainer` rather than the keystore, and the other subsystems (e.g. `sc_service::PartialComponents`) expect to be given that.

 ###### on RPC: